|Nutritional Guidelines (per serving)|

 Add salt to taste.

-If you want a wet chutney, soak the tamarind in a bowl just covered with hot water.
+If you want a wet chutney, soak the tamarind in a bowl with just enough hot water to cover the tamarin.
 Let it sit for 5 to 10 minutes or until it is soft.

 Squeeze the tamarind -- while it is still in the water -- with your fingers to release the pulp.
 Squeeze until you remove most of the pulp and let the pulp drop into the water.